-We have uncovered a novel way by which lung tumors corrupts the function of DCs in order to escape immune control.
+We have previously uncovered a novel way by which lung tumors corrupts the function of DCs in order to escape immune control.
 This involves reprogramming of the DC’s micro-RNA repertoire.
 Micro-RNAs are small non-protein coding RNAs that can “veto” the translation of genes into proteins wihin a cell.
 Intriguingly, the micro-RNA signature of these “corrupt” DCs predicts a worse outcome in lung cancer patients.
-We think that interfering with the surge of “bad” micro-RNAs within DCs can provide a novel way to restore proper anti-tumor immunity.

-We are also exploring the therapeutic potential of immunostimulatory DCs generated in vitro from patient blood.
+We are now exploring the therapeutic potential of immunostimulatory DCs generated in vitro from patient blood.
 By loading these cells with mRNA prepared from the patient’s own tumor, a cellular vaccine is thus obtained.
 Following years of pre-clinical development, and through close collaboration with the GMP Production Unit of Ghent University Hospital (prof. B. Vandekerckhove), we now have 2 DC vaccine prototypes approved by regulatory authorities for testing on human subjects.
 Two clinical trials in lung cancer patients are active for recruitment.

-In addition, through the thoracic oncology clinic we are offering patients a whole range of clinical studies with the latest immunotherapies in lung cancer and mesothelioma.
+Through the thoracic oncology clinic we are also offering patients a wide portfolio of industry-sponsored clinical studies with the latest immunotherapy combination regimen in lung cancer.